benbrahim777/RepData_PeerAssessment1/PA1_template.md

 For this part of the assignment, we ignore the missing values in the dataset.

 ### 1.Total number of steps taken per day
+We split data by day and we apply the sum function on each day.

 ```r